square/workflow/render-loop.md

 1) A subscription emits a single event some time in the future.
     - This is trivial, and handled.
 2) A subscription emits immediatley when it's subscribed.
     - Due to how Signal conceptually are, this shouldn't happen.
-However, it *could* with sink's.
+However, it *could* with sink's (and it's been the case in the past where it does happen immediately, and it's dropped).
     - Back to "a sink should not be valid until `render` is completed.
 3) A subscription emits two values synchronously.
     - This is not supported, see UI events above (again, worth revisiting)